alexfernandez/microprofiler/README.md

 That is really all there is to it.

-### Measuring Performance

-The library has been designed to be dead simple to use.
-Each measurement should take less than a microsecond to perform.
-The library is therefore accurate to within one microsecond.

-### Asynchronous Profiling

 The functions above can be used in asynchronous code without problems.

+## Measuring Performance

+Each measurement should take less about one microsecond to perform.
+(It would be better to have it take less than one microsecond, but just calling `process.hrtime()` twice takes longer than that so it is not possible.)
+The library is therefore accurate to within two microseconds.

+To get stats from your code just call `profiler.getStats()`:

+    var stats = profiler.getStats('code');

+It will return an object with current stats info, like this:

+    {
+        "key":"code",
+        "requests":10000,
+        "timeUs":9193.090999999931,
+        "meanTimeUs":"0.92",
+        "rps":1087773
+    }

 ## Example